-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 This will build up trust from an end-user perspective and also help you get great reviews.

-Demonstrating that you’re taking the right precautions can actually help sell more products and services when customers come to pick up food or shop in the store.
+Demonstrating that taking the right precautions can help sell more products and services when customers come to pick up food or shop in the store.

+Utilize Google Posts on your business listing to increase awareness for special events or the latest business offerings.

+Consistent use of the Post feature can increase user activity on your listing, which will help to increase your local ranking.

+Posts are also a great way to mention offerings that might not be obviously related to your primary or secondary business categories.

-Connect With Customers via Always-on Messaging
+8. Connect With Customers Via Always-On Messaging

-Download the Google My Business app and turn on messaging as a way to help your customers reach you.
+Download the Google Business Profile app and turn on messaging as a way to help your customers reach you.

 If you are not available by phone or it is after business hours, messaging can help customers get the support they need.